JacobJanzen/Battleship/README.md

 # Battleship
 The game of battleship written in C

-yes I realize that c is a terrible language for something this lightweight
+yes I realize that c is a terrible language for something like this